polaris-slo-cloud/polaris-slo-framework/testbeds/kubernetes/cassandra-monitoring/Readme.md

 * a Cassandra cluster,
 * Prometheus and Grafana for monitoring, and
 * a frontend application for receiving requests and storing/retrieving data to/from Cassandra.
+* a load generator in form of an Apache JMeter test.

+For details regarding the architecture, please see the [architecture overview](./architecture-overview.md).

 ## Installation